dougsweetser/QG/docs/all/measure_it_all.md

 Start with the reference square which has an interval of 16 and a space-times time of 30.

 Compare the reference square with the walkers.
-They all have the same interval of 16 because that is what is invariant for inertial observers, folks moving at a constant speed compared to the reference.
+They all measure the same value for the interval of 16 because they are in the equivalence class for inertial observers, folks moving at a constant speed compared to the reference.

 Compare the reference square with the girl above and boy below.
 Because they are in a gravitational field, they are not inertial observers.
 The quaternion gravity proposal says the space-times-time value are exactly the same at 30.
-The interval will be of different sizes.
+The space-times-times being equal defines a different equivalence class.
+One consequences of having the space-times-time equivalent is that the intervals must be different.

 If one compares a walker to one of the kids above or below, there is no overlap between the squares they calculate.
 One must compare the squares with the